A plane is a flat surface with no thickness.

 Imagine you lived in a two-dimensional world.
-You could travel around, visit friends, but nothing in your world has height.
+You could travel places, visit friends, but nothing in your world has height.

 You could measure distances and angles.

-You could travel fast or slow.
+You could go fast or slow.
 You could go forward, backwards or sideways.
-You could move in straight lines, circles, or anything so long as you never go up or down.
+You could move in straight lines, circles, or anything, so long as you never go up or down.